 - Starting in April 2008, all family law arbitrators who are not lawyers must take training in Canadian family law.
 All arbitrators must take training to learn about domestic violence and power imbalances.

 - Arbitrators must make sure that the process will be fair.
 To do this, they must investigate whether there has ever been violence or abuse in your relationship.
 They must also check that you and your former spouse have equal power and control in your relationship.
 Although arbitrators have the power to set up ways to protect you in these circumstances, most people agree that arbitration does not work well if your spouse was violent or abusive, if he has tried to bully or scare you, or if he has taken advantage of you.

 - Before you start arbitration, you must sign a form that says you got independent legal advice.
 The lawyer who gave the advice must also sign the form.

-- Arbitrators must report twice a year to the Ministry of the Attorney General.
-They must report on every family law case they arbitrated in that period.
+- Arbitrators must receive the training approved by the Attorney General.
 Arbitrators must also keep records of all arbitrations for at least 10 years.